-In addition to the requirements of Schedule 1 (c) and (d) the following conditions should be met:
+In addition to the requirements of Schedule 1 (d) and (e) the following conditions should be met:

-Before contacting the HSE the applicant should check that the class of articles concerned is likely to meet the requirements of Schedule 1 (c) and (d) to the Regulations and also the general criteria listed in paragraph 3.
-Applicants or their trade associations should send the following details to HSE, Radiation Protection Policy, 6 NW, Rose Court, 2 Southwark Bridge, London SE1 9HS:
+Before contacting the HSE the applicant should check that the class of articles concerned is likely to meet the requirements of Schedule 1 (d) and (e) to the Regulations and also the general criteria listed in paragraph 3.
+Applicants or their trade associations should send the following details to HSE Radiation Team ([email protected]):

-Where the only work with ionising radiation falls into one or more of the categories listed in Schedule 1 (c) and (d) to the Ionising Radiations Regulations 1999, the employer undertaking that work is relieved of two separate duties under the Regulations as follows:
+Where the only work with ionising radiation falls into one or more of the categories listed in Schedule 1 (d) and (e) to the Ionising Radiations Regulations 2017, the employer undertaking that work is relieved of two separate duties under the Regulations as follows:

-Two categories of work in Schedule 1, namely those described in sub-paragraph (c) and (d), specify the criteria applicable to apparatus containing a radioactive substance and electrical apparatus to which the Regulations apply.
+Two categories of work in Schedule 1, namely those described in sub-paragraphs (d) and (e), specify the criteria applicable to apparatus containing a radioactive substance and electrical apparatus to which the Regulations apply.
 In each case there is a requirement for the article concerned to be of a type approved by HSE.

-Exemptions granted under the Ionising Radiations Regulations 1985 are revoked by operation of Regulation 41(2)(a) of the Ionising Radiations Regulations 1999.
+Exemptions granted under the Ionising Radiations Regulations 1985 were previously revoked by operation of Regulation 41(2)(a) of the Ionising Radiations Regulations 1999.

 Manufacturers, suppliers or importers of articles for which type approval is sought should contact a reputable independent testing body to make arrangements for testing.
 The testing organisation will carry out the tests required to determine whether the article meets the criteria specified.